 - Validate and Extend the Metadata Framework

-- Define Metadata Completeness & Quality
+- Define and Measure Metadata Completeness

 Who Should Attend